A complete overview of ParaHelp for AI customer support

 What is ParaHelp?

 At its heart, ParaHelp is an AI platform designed for customer service automation.
-Its main job is to hook into helpdesks like Zendesk or Intercom and automatically answer customer questions.
+Its main job is to hook into helpdesks like Zendesk and automatically answer customer questions.
 You can think of it as a bot that lives in your support queue, trying to solve common issues before a human agent ever has to see them.

 ParaHelp is trying to tackle the same old problems every support team faces: cutting down first response times, getting rid of repetitive questions (we all know the "Where is my order?" tickets), and freeing up your agents to handle the trickier, more interesting conversations.
 It does this by connecting to your knowledge base and using that content to spit out answers.
 It’s one of many tools trying to bring AI to the front lines of customer support.